-Lookups (4)
+Lookups (cont)

-- Dynamic Query Lookup - Use this type of lookup to capture data from the CA PPM database in real time to populate the drop-down or browse lists.
-Dynamic Queries - These lookups provide the most up-to-date values possible and are often used inside browse windows. - Dynamic queries should only been written in NSQL - NSQL is a version of SQL specific to CA PPM; it is used to designate query segments as metric values, dimensions, dimension properties, or parameters - NSQL can only select data from a database; it cannot update data
+- Dynamic Query Lookup - Use this type of lookup to capture data from the Clarity database in real time to populate the drop-down or browse lists. - These lookups provide the most up-to-date values possible and are often used inside browse windows. - Eliminates the need to maintain a list since the values are dynamically pulled from tables within the database (e.g. list of all resources) - Dynamic queries are written in NSQL more on this in a couple of slides

-Exercise #2: Dynamic Query Lookups
+Exercise #2: Dynamic Query Lookup